 Unlike most finger oxygen sensors, the CMS50E features a rechargeable lithium-ion battery.
 The built-in battery is rechargeable via USB or by plugging the device into the included power adapter.
 A battery icon indicator provides a charge status level for the device’s rechargeable battery.

 The CMS50E can store up to 24 hours worth of information data history.
 This oxygen monitor integrates with the included software to transfer data to a computer.
-With this software, the user’s data can be exported to save or share with a medical professional or physician.
-A data transfer cable is included with the CMS50E for connecting the pulse oximeter to your computer.
+With this software, users can export their data to save or share results with a medical professional or physician.
+The CMS50E includes a data transfer cable for connecting the pulse oximeter to your computer.

 - - CMS50EW: With Bluetooth